flandolfi/indrnn/README.md

 # Keras IndRNN Implementation #

-This repository contains a Keras implementation of Independently Recurrent Neural Networks (IndRNN, Li et al. [[1]](https://arxiv.org/abs/1803.04831)).
+This repository contains a Keras implementation of the Independently Recurrent Neural Network (IndRNN, Li et al. [[1]](https://arxiv.org/abs/1803.04831)).

 The file [`indrnn.py`](https://github.com/flandolfi/indrnn/blob/master/indrnn.py) contains the classes:

  - `IndRNNCell`, which construct the basic IndRNN model by slight modifying Keras' `SimpleRNNCell`.
 Its recurrent kernel is a single-row matrix, which is multiplied element-wise at each timesteps with the model's previous output;
  - `IndRNN`, which is a `RNN` with a single `IndRNNCell`;
- - `CuDNNRNN`, which uses the CuDNN-RNN as a black-box to compute the IndRNN step by trasforming the recurrent kernel in a diagonal matrix. **Warning:** This is just a stub and it is recommended to use the `IndRNN` class instead.
+ - `CuDNNIndRNN`, which uses the CuDNN-RNN as a black-box to compute the IndRNN step by trasforming the recurrent kernel in a diagonal matrix. **Warning:** *This is just a stub and it is recommended to use the `IndRNN` class instead.*

 ## Basic Usage ##

-The `IndRNN` by default uses a ReLU activation, its recurrent kernel is constrained and initialized with random values in the range (-1, 1).
+The `IndRNN` uses by default a ReLU activation, its recurrent kernel is constrained and initialized with random values in the range (-1, 1).
 It can be used "as-is", as following
 ```python
 from keras.models import Sequential
 from keras.layers import Dense